-✓ N/A PREP 1.
-Complete a combustion safety test and record the results.
-2. Verify that a ventilation plan is established.
-3. Put on all personal protection equipment (PPE).
-4. Identify all worker and occupant safety hazards.
-5. Identify all potential durability issues.
-6. Address all combustion safety, worker safety, occupant safety and durability issues prior to starting work and notify the occupant.
-Do not complete work if a life safety hazard is identified. √ N/A complete work if a life safety hazard is identified.
-INSIDE THE LIVING SPACE ✓ ✓ □ N/A INSIDE THE LIVING SPACE N/A INSIDE THE LIVING SPACE 7.
-Turn the HVAC fan on and feel for air flowing out of each supply with your hand.
-Note any supply lines not providing air.
-Turn the fan off.
-N/A INSIDE THE LIVING SPACE 7.
-Turn the HVAC fan on and feel for air flowing out of each supply with your hand.
-Note any supply lines not providing air.
-Turn the fan off.
-8. Remove all supply registers and return grilles.
+\checkmark N/A Prep Complete a combustion safety test and record the results 2.
+Verify that a ventilation plan is established 3.
+Put on all personal protection equipment (PPE) 4.
+Identify all worker and occupant safety hazards 5.
+Identify all potential durability issues 6.
+Address all combustion safety, worker safety, occupant safety & durability issues before starting work & notify the occupant.
+Do not complete work if a life safety hazard is identified. \checkmark N/A Inside the Living Space 7.
+Turn the HVAC fan on & feel for air flowing out of each supply with your hand.
+Note any lines not providing air.
+Turn the fan off 8.
+Remove all supply registers and return grills 9.
+Fasten all supply boots to subfloor with screws 10.
+Seal all duct inner liners to each supply boot